Cholecalciferol

-Cholecalciferol, also known as vitamin D3 and colecalciferol, is a type of vitamin D that is made by the skin when exposed to sunlight; it is found in some foods and can be taken as a dietary supplement.
+Cholecalciferol, also known as vitamin D3, colecalciferol or calciol, is a type of vitamin D that is produced by the skin when exposed to UVB light; it is found in certain foods and can be taken as a dietary supplement.

-Cholecalciferol is made in the skin following UVB light exposure.
-It is converted in the liver to calcifediol (25-hydroxyvitamin D) which is then converted in the kidney to calcitriol (1,25-dihydroxyvitamin D).
-One of its actions is to increase calcium uptake by the intestines.
-It is found in food such as some fish, beef liver, eggs, and cheese.
-Plants, cow milk, fruit juice, yogurt, and margarine also may have cholecalciferol added to them in some countries, including the United States.
+Cholecalciferol is synthesised in the skin following sunlight exposure.
+It is then converted in the liver to calcifediol (25-hydroxycholecalciferol D), which is further converted in the kidney to calcitriol (1,25-dihydroxycholecalciferol D).
+One of calcitriol's most important functions is to promote calcium uptake by the intestines.
+Cholecalciferol is present in food such as fatty fish, beef liver, eggs, and cheese.
+In some countries, cholecalciferol is also added to products like plants, cow milk, fruit juice, yogurt, and margarine.